 Who am I?

-I'm Yael, married and the mother of two terrific daughters: Sharon, who is always there for me, to help with scientific terms or new slang and Daphna, without whom this site wouldn't have been realized.
-I wish you all the same satisfaction and joy from your kids.
+I am Yael and translation is not only my profession, but my hobby too.
+I have two daughters: Sharon, who is always there for me, to help with scientific terms or new slang, and Daphna, without whom this site wouldn't have been realized.

 My first steps in the translation profession were while I was studying towards my BA in English and American literature at Tel Aviv University: the university's "Sovietologic Institute" received newspapers from all the East European countries and my job was to read the articles published in the Romanian press, find among them those articles that dealt with Middle East topics and translate them into English.
 At the same time, I began working for a translation agency in Tel Aviv.
 This agency supplied translations of new immigrants' documents, certificates, diplomas, academic records, resumes and letters of recommendation etc. for the Jewish Agency.
 I translated these sorts of documents from Romanian, French and English into Hebrew.